SparkPost/support-docs/content/momentum/4/hardware-config.md

 ### <a name="single_node_lab_ref_meas"></a> Reference Measurements

-With the hardware specifications above, the system was able to sustain an ESMTP injection rate of:
+With the hardware specifications above, a reference system is able to sustain an ESMTP injection rate of:

 - 1.8 M messages/hour
 - 100 kiB each message